skylight-hq/skylight.digital/pages/toolkits/service_design_framework/05_phase_3_strategize.md

 ## Outcomes

 ### Brainstorming
-Generate solutions that will meet the needs of the stakeholders and customers
+Generate solutions that will meet the needs of the stakeholders and customers.

 ### Prioritization
-Filter the opportunity areas according to what will provide value and what's feasible
+Filter the opportunity areas according to what will provide value and what's feasible.

 ### Plan of action
-Make prioritized ideas concrete to move towards a plan for testing and iterating
+Make prioritized ideas concrete to move towards a plan for testing and iterating.

 ## Methods
 - [Prioritization workshops](/work/toolkits/service-design-framework/methods/prioritization-workshop/)